intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/scala/docker-occlum/kubernetes/README.md

 docker pull intelanalytics/analytics-zoo-ppml-trusted-big-data-ml-scala-occlum-k8s:0.11-SNAPSHOT
 ```

-If Dockerhub is not accessable, we can build docker image with Dockerfile
+If Dockerhub is not accessable, we can build docker image with Dockerfile and modify the path in the build-docker-image.sh firstly.

 ``` bash
 bash build-docker-image.sh